ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/4-profiling.md

 We can also insert statements into our code to gather custom data about the app.
 More about this later.

-Although we won't get accurate data for our target device, its useful to run the Profiler in the editor so we can quickly get an overview of how it works.
+Although we won't get accurate data for our target device, it is useful to run the Profiler in the editor so we can quickly get an overview of how it works.

 After this learning path, we recommend you read the [Profiler overview](https://docs.unity3d.com/Manual/Profiler.html) on the Unity web site.